-The Primary Dealer Network reinforces the Commission capacity and ensures transparency relations with banks that support the placement of the EU borrowing.
+The Primary Dealer Network reinforces the Commission’s capacity and ensures transparent relations with banks that support the placement of the EU’s borrowing.

 To be able to place the full size of NextGenerationEU under optimal conditions, the Commission uses bonds with varying maturities as well as short-term debt instruments – EU-Bills.

 Auctions and syndications

 To achieve this, the Commission uses a combination of syndications and auctions:

-To ensure greater cost-efficiency, the Commission is adding auctions to its toolbox.
-Auctions are the favoured preferred issuance technique of large sovereigns like Germany and France (used for more than 90% of their volumes).
-The Commission has decided to use the auction system TELSAT by Banque de France to carry out its auction operations.
+To ensure greater cost-efficiency, the Commission has added auctions to its toolbox.
+Auctions are the preferred issuance technique of large sovereigns like Germany and France (used for more than 90% of their volumes).
+The Commission is using the auction system TELSAT by Banque de France to carry out its auction operations.
 The Commission will use the auction format to issue all of its EU-Bills as well as some of its longer-term bonds.